hardcod3dd/freshonions-torscraper/README.md

 Debian (and ubuntu) comes with a useful program "tor-instance-create" for quickly creating multiple instances of TOR.
 I used Squid as my frontend proxy, but unfortunately it can't connect to SOCKS directly, so I used "privoxy" as an intermediate proxy.
 You will need one privoxy instance for every TOR instance.
 There is a script in "scripts/create_privoxy.sh" to help with creating privoxy instances on debian systems.
 It also helps to replace /etc/privoxy/default.filter with an empty file, to reduce CPU load by removing unnecessary regexes.

 Additionally, this resource https://www.howtoforge.com/ultimate-security-proxy-with-tor might be useful in setting up squid.
 If all you are doing is crawling and don't care about anonymity, I also recommend running TOR in tor2web mode (required recompilation) for increased speed

+## Docker compose

+You can also run fresh onion locally, you'll need Docker and Docker compose.
+'''
+make all
+'''

+will build all the different containers: frontend, MySQL, scrapper, isup (alive check) and cron connect to localhost:80 for web app, localhost:8080 for web database access